hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * Plot the metrics (such as loss, accuracy, etc.) between training set and validation set, stop training near the epoch that starts to show the opposite trending between training metrics and validation metrics.
   * Note, it doesn't need the 2 curves to be close to each other, we just need to check the moving trending (up or down) for each curve.
 For example, when the training acccuacy keeps going up, at point A, validation accuracy starts going down, then this point A can be the stopping point even if later validation accuracy could still move up after point A.
 * Avoid having the dimensions of the hidden layers < N, N is the number of classes.
-* If the training dataset is small, use a smaller NN.
+* If the training dataset is small, use a smaller NN (1 or 2 hidden layers + 1 last layer), and use cross validation to find the optimal epoch number

 ## Well Known Datasets
 * [Keras packaged datasets][3]